marcoms/oceanic-plus/README.md

 # Oceanic Plus

-Oceanic Plus is a color scheme based on the popular Oceanic Next, with enhanced VSCode-specific enhancements targeting the workspace and other UI elements
+Oceanic Plus is a color scheme based on the popular Oceanic Next, with enhanced VSCode-specific enhancements targeting the workspace and other UI elements.

+Inspiration taken from One Dark, Ayu, and of course Oceanic Next!

 ![Workspace](screenshot-workspace.png)

 ![Syntax](screenshot-syntax.png)

 ## Credits